 First & Second Session Program Itinerary

-Day 4 — After breakfast at the hotel, we will take a shuttle to the site to continue our investigations.
-We will shuttle to downtown Naoussa for lunch.Later in the day, the team will visit the Macedonians Tombs of Mieza.
+July 1 — Day 1 of Excavations We will shuttle to downtown Naoussa for lunch.Later in the day, the team will visit the Macedonians Tombs of Mieza.

-Day 5 — We will continue studies at Mieza.
-We will begin our day with breakfast at the Villa Anthemia Hotel and take a shuttle to the site.
-We will shuttle back for lunch and on the afternoon work with finds/ceramics at the facilities of the Ephorate of Antiquities of Hemathia.
+July 2 — Day 2 of Excavations.
+We will continue studies at Mieza.
+Following lunch, the team will work with finds/ceramics at the facilities of the Ephorate of Antiquities of Hemathia.

-Day 7 — Following breakfast at the hotel, we will take a charter bus to the ancient city of Dion.
-After an exclusive site tour, we will take the bus to the modern city located on the coast, where we will have lunch and spend the afternoon on the beach.
+July 6 — Following breakfast at the hotel, we will take a charter bus to hike Mt.
+Olympus.
 We will take the bus back to the Villa Anthemia in time to be home for dinner.

 Day 13 — We will wrap up our studies at Mieza for the week.
-We will start with breakfast at the Villa Anthemia Hotel and take a shuttle to the site.
-Following lunch at the hotel, we will take a charter bus to Keramoti, following the coast.
-In Keramoty port we will take a ferry to the island of Thassos.
-Check in and dinner at Rachoni Bay Hotel.
+We will start with breakfast at the Villa Anthemia Hotel and take a shuttle to Skála.

 Daily Work Schedule

 6:00 — Rise and eat breakfast